adamhenson/algorithms-and-data-structures-with-typescript/src/singly-linked-list/README.md

 const list = new SinglyLinkedList(headNode);
 ```

-We've extended our implementation to provide the following helper methods:
+This implementation provides some extra helper methods:

+#### `SinglyLinkedList.find`

-- `SinglyLinkedList.find`: This methods walks through each link until it finds a matching node based on the provided predicate function (similar to `Array.find`)
+This methods walks through each link until it finds a matching node based on the provided predicate function (similar to `Array.find`).

+#### `SinglyLinkedList.insert`

-- `SinglyLinkedList.insert`: Inserts the provided node at the end of the linked list.
+Inserts the provided node at the end of the linked list.

+#### `SinglyLinkedList.remove`

-- `SinglyLinkedList.remove`: This methods walks through each link until it finds a matching node based on the provided predicate function (similar to `Array.find`).
+This methods walks through each link until it finds a matching node based on the provided predicate function (similar to `Array.find`).
 It finds the node with a matching `next` node and simply re-assigns the pointing `next` property (figure 2).

 #### Full Example